Storm Babet – Businesses and properties flooded in Ruskington and forced to close

 Sophie issued a video on the firm’s Facebook page announcing the closure saying: “People are asking me why I’m so calm but what can you do!”

+Ruskington Methodist Church issued a statement on Facebook after Chapel Street flooded.
+They said: “Please pray for the people of Ruskington and others in the country affected by today's weather.
+Beck has well and truly gone over and some homes and businesses have been devastated.
+Huge thanks to those who have just helped to sandbag the church entrances, and to all those in the village pulling together to help each other.
+Absolutely amazing community spirit.”

-Elsewhere the staff car park was flooded at Pilgrim’s UK food processing factory in Ruskington.
+Elsewhere the staff car park was flooded at Pilgrim’s UK food processing factory in Ruskington but the business was continuing operating at the moment.

 The Environment Agency warning states: “Please take action to protect yourself and your property and monitor local weather and river conditions.
 Avoid contact with, walking or driving through flood water.”